conmaol/maglocunus/AI/NeuralNets/index.md

 §4.
 An <mark>artificial neural network</mark> (ANN) consists of perceptrons connected together via weighted inputs and outputs.

 §5.
-ANNs can be used as <mark>inductive learners</mark> - they can be trained on example data to become classifiers, by adjusting the weights on the connections between perceptrons.
+ANNs can be used as <mark>inductive learners</mark> - they can be trained on example data to become classifiers, by adjusting the weights on the connections between perceptrons:
+- if the actual output is 0 but the target output is 1, then the weights on active inputs are increased by a small amount
+- if the actual output is 1 but the target output is 0, then the weights on active inputs are decreased by a small amount

 §6.
 A trained ANN classifier embodies <mark>subsymbolic</mark> knowledge, and is hence a ‘black box’.